Ramadan: Cultural practices

 During Ramadan in the Middle East, a mesaharati beats a drum across a neighbourhood to wake people up to eat the suhoor meal.
 Similarly in Southeast Asia, the kentongan slit drum is used for the same purpose.

+In Nigeria, Ramadan is widely observed among Muslim communities, particularly in the northern regions.
+Families gather for suhur before dawn and share iftar meals at sunset, often including local foods such as rice dishes, bean cakes, and traditional drinks.
+Mosques host nightly prayers and charity events, while communities organize food sharing for those in need.
+The end of Ramadan is marked with large celebrations during Eid al-Fitr, commonly called “Small Sallah” in Nigeria.

+Across West Africa, Ramadan is marked by communal prayer, evening meals shared with neighbors, and acts of charity.
+Mosques often organize large iftar gatherings and religious lessons during the month.
+Cultural expressions vary between countries but generally emphasize hospitality, generosity, and family unity.

 Ramadan attracts significant increases in television viewership, as the usual prime time hours coincide with the iftar, and are commonly extended into the late-night hours to coincide with the suhur.
 Broadcasters in the Arab world traditionally premiere serial dramas known as musalsal during Ramadan; they are similar in style to Latin American telenovelas, and are typically around 30 episodes in length so that they run over the length of the month.
 Advertisers in the region have considered Ramadan to be comparable to the Super Bowl on U.S. television in terms of impact and importance; the cost of a 30-second commercial in peak time during Ramadan is usually more than double than normal.